freddysilber/di-spi/README.md

 optional:

 - The user can copy the 'signature' or variable from within the hover window
+- The user can see the public exposed methods from the class they are hovering over (so they could use them within the class they are in)
+- The user can see if the class is marked 'abstract' so they can extend it if they'd like to

 This is the README for your extension "di-spi".
 After writing up a brief description, we recommend including the following sections.